 I hear from many small business owners in South Dakota who want to provide quality health care coverage for their employees, but often cannot afford the high cost of premiums.
-South Dakota has nearly 73,000 small businesses and a large portion of our state's uninsured population work for small businesses.
-I support creating Small Business Health Plans (SBHPs), which allow individuals and small businesses to band together to purchase more affordable health insurance for their employees.
-According to the non-partisan Congressional Budget Office, SBHPs would expand health care coverage to approximately 750,000 employees of small businesses nationwide who are currently uninsured.
+South Dakota has more than 86,000 small businesses and many South Dakotans who are uninsured work for small businesses.
+I support allowing individuals and small businesses to band together to purchase more affordable health insurance for their employees.

 Medical Liability Laws

-I support reforming medical liability laws that protect doctors from frivolous lawsuits so they can stop practicing defensive medicine in order to avoid lawsuits and focus on what is best for patients.
-I support comprehensive medical liability reform that will lower the cost of health care for all South Dakota families.
+I support reforming medical liability laws so doctors can focus on what is best for their patients rather than practicing defensive medicine as a way to protect themselves from frivolous lawsuits.
+Comprehensive medical liability reform is an important way to lower the cost of health care for all South Dakota families.

 Waste, Fraud, and Abuse in Current Health Care Programs

 Health Savings Accounts (HSAs)

-As a member of the Senate Rural Health Caucus, I support initiatives that will strengthen our rural health care infrastructure.
-Tele-health is innovative technology that can provide real-time information to a health provider from a patient hundreds of miles away by using video-conferencing and other technologies.
-This technology could help home health agencies provide home-monitoring equipment to patients in order to improve care and allow seniors more flexibility to remain at home rather than other more expensive options.
+As a member of the Senate Rural Health Caucus, I support initiatives to strengthen our rural health care infrastructure.
+Telehealth is innovative technology that provides real-time information to a health provider from a patient hundreds of miles away using video-conferencing and other technologies.
+Telehealth can be used to improve patient care by allowing patients to remain in their homes, rather than more expensive care options.
+It can also be used to connect rural health care providers to specialists for consultation.

 Wellness and Prevention

-I believe we must change our focus to wellness and prevention.
-Helping people lead healthier lives is a critical part of controlling the cost of health care for everyone, not just the unhealthy.
-I support reforms that will make it easier for employers, insurers, and patients to take action to control the chronic disease and obesity epidemic in our country through incentives that encourage healthier behavior and participation in wellness programs.
+We must change our health care focus to include wellness and prevention.
+Helping people lead healthier lives is a critical part of controlling the cost of health care for everyone.
+I support reforms, like my Personal Health Investment Today Act, for example, which would allow individuals with HSAs to utilize their funds for fitness-related expenses.
+We should also make it easier for employers, insurers, and patients to take action to control the chronic disease and obesity epidemic in our country through incentives that encourage healthier behavior and participation in wellness programs.